nmilosev/crouton-fedora-wayland/README.md

 crouton-fedora: Crouton version for Fedora
 =================================================

-This is a modified version of Crouton which installs Fedora 23 (cli) onto your Chromebook.
+This is a modified version of Crouton which installs Fedora onto your Chromebook.
 This version isn't nearly as polished as the main version of Crouton with Debian/Ubuntu.
 Please don't use this if you aren't familiar with the Crouton project as it is much better than this version.